Communist Party of the Soviet Union: Politburo

 Until 1990, the CPSU General Secretary acted as the informal chairman of the Politburo.
-During the first decades of the CPSU's existence, the Politburo was officially chaired by the Chairman of the Council of People's Commissars; first by Lenin, then by Aleksey Rykov, Molotov, Stalin and Malenkov.
+During the first decades of the CPSU's existence, the Politburo was officially chaired by the Chairman of the Council of People's Commissars; first by Lenin, then by Aleksey Rykov, Molotov, Stalin, and Malenkov.
 After 1922, when Lenin was incapacitated, Lev Kamenev as Deputy Chairman of the Council of People's Commissars chaired the Politburo's meetings.
 This tradition lasted until Khrushchev's consolidation of power.
 In the first post-Stalin years, when Malenkov chaired Politburo meetings, Khrushchev as First Secretary signed all Central Committee documents into force.
 From 1954 until 1958, Khrushchev chaired the Politburo as First Secretary, but in 1958 he dismissed and succeeded Nikolai Bulganin as Chairman of the Council of Ministers.
 During this period, the informal position of Second Secretary—later formalized as Deputy General Secretary—was established.
 The Second Secretary became responsible for chairing the Secretariat in place of the General Secretary.
 When the General Secretary could not chair the meetings of the Politburo, the Second Secretary would take his place.
 This system survived until the dissolution of the CPSU in 1991.

 To be elected to the Politburo, a member had to serve in the Central Committee.
 The Central Committee elected the Politburo in the aftermath of a party Congress.
 Members of the Central Committee were given a predetermined list of candidates for the Politburo having only one candidate for each seat; for this reason, the election of the Politburo was usually passed unanimously.
 The greater the power held by the sitting CPSU General Secretary, the higher the chance that the Politburo membership would be approved.

 Secretariat

 The Secretariat headed the CPSU's central apparatus and was solely responsible for the development and implementation of party policies.
-It was legally empowered to take over the duties and functions of the Central Committee when it was not in the plenum (did not hold a meeting).
+It was legally empowered to take over the duties and functions of the Central Committee when it was not in plenum (holding a meeting).
 Many members of the Secretariat concurrently held a seat in the Politburo.
 According to a Soviet textbook on party procedures, the Secretariat's role was that of "leadership of current work, chiefly in the realm of personnel selection and in the organization of the verification of fulfillment of party-state decisions".
 "Selections of personnel" (podbor kadrov) in this instance meant the maintenance of general standards and the criteria for selecting various personnel.
 "Verification of fulfillment" (proverka ispolneniia) of party and state decisions meant that the Secretariat instructed other bodies.

 The powers of the Secretariat were weakened under Mikhail Gorbachev, and the Central Committee Commissions took over the functions of the Secretariat in 1988.
 Yegor Ligachev, a Secretariat member, said that the changes completely destroyed the Secretariat's hold on power and made the body almost superfluous.
 Because of this, the Secretariat rarely met during the next two years.
 It was revitalized at the 28th Party Congress in 1990, and the Deputy General Secretary became the official head of the Secretariat.